Things To Know About Web Design

-On the surface, they seem like a collection of text and media elements that you simply need to put in place... sort of like a puzzle!
+On the surface a website may seem like a collection of text and media elements that you simply need to put in place... sort of like a puzzle!

 Underneath, they are far more complex.

-Instead, I'll focus only on the key terms that you'll hear as you embark on the journey to your first professionally-made website.
+This guide is to help understand key terms you may encounter as you embark on the journey to your first professionally-made website.

 - Front End Developer

 - In the strictest terms, a front-end developer converts raw content into HTML and CSS (simple markup languages that structure and style your content).